 - Shred or tear up outdated web statements, or notes taken from the IVR when retrieving your balance.

 - Detect unauthorized charges or withdrawals quickly by calling the Customer Call Center or visiting our website www.usdirectexpress.com.

 - Immediately report such unauthorized use to the Comerica Customer Call Center using the number on the back of your card.

 What to do if you suspect Identity Theft or have questions

-Call US.† If you suspect that you are a victim of identity theft (i.e., you notice unauthorized transactions on your debit card transaction history), it is important to act as quickly as possible to minimize the loss of funds in your account.† Please contact us at the number located on the back of your debit card.
+Call Direct Express customer service if you suspect that you are a victim of identity theft (i.e., you notice unauthorized transactions on your debit card transaction history).
+It is important to act as quickly as possible to minimize the loss of funds in your account.
+Please contact us at the number located on the back of your debit card.